+Editor’s Note: This document was not fully discussed within WP 5B nor agreed.
+Further discussion will take place at next WP 5B.Editor’s note: Views were expressed that measurements mentioned in this document derived from three volumes of public available data were made on limited number of radio altimeters from only four manufacturers below 4.2 GHz and only two manufacturers above 4.4 GHz.

+It should be noted that,

+– Only radio altimeter units manufactured after 2012 were considered except for one radio altimeter in the volume III (Model RA-F), which was manufactured after 2007.
+Radio altimeters still in use onboard aircraft but manufactured before these dates were not measured.
+Furthermore, it is recognised that an aircraft's lifecycle may last over 50 years,

+– In this document, when extracting information from Volume III, only UC1 radio altimeters have been considered, excluding the measurements of the RA-W and RA-Z models (UC2 and UC3 equipped on helicopters, regional aircraft (up to 100 seats), general aviation aircraft (up to 19 seats) and business jets, and

+– There are inconsistencies in testing procedures between Vol I and II with Vol III leading to as much as 20 dB difference in the result (eg RA-V 200ft 3930MHz).

+Consequently, the radio altimeters tested and measured cannot be considered exhaustive and representative of all radio altimeters in use, and cannot be considered as conclusive.

 1 Introduction

 Recommendation ITU-R M.2059 (Rec.
 ITU-R M.2059), Operational and Technical Characteristics and Protection Criteria of Radio Altimeters (RAs), was approved in 2015 and provides characteristics of RAs, a system that operates under the aeronautical radionavigation service, including background information of how the system is used on aircraft.
 The characteristics include three protection criteria to ensure the operations of this system that is critical for safety and regularity of flight.
 Since the publication of Recommendation ITU-R M.2059, some RA data has been published, and it is useful to compare characteristics within Recommendation ITU-R M.2059 with this data.